traitwise/Ghost/README.md

 # [Ghost](https://github.com/TryGhost/Ghost) [![Build Status](https://travis-ci.org/TryGhost/Ghost.svg?branch=master)](https://travis-ci.org/TryGhost/Ghost)

+This code has been forked from the Ghost repo to have an easy installable Ghost server for local testing of the blog while editing the theme.
+The Casper theme has been included in this tree where edits are made for TW use.
+You edit that theme while testing on this local Ghost install, then zip the theme and post it to the Traitwise blog at Ghost.com.

 Ghost is a free, open, simple blogging platform that's available to anyone who wants to use it.
 Lovingly created and maintained by [John O'Nolan](http://twitter.com/JohnONolan) + [Hannah Wolfe](http://twitter.com/ErisDS) + an amazing group of [contributors](https://github.com/TryGhost/Ghost/contributors).

 Visit the project's website at <http://ghost.org> &bull; docs on <http://support.ghost.org>.